piyushsharma220699/Face-Mask-Detection-With-Hardware-Support/README.md

 Open Jupyter Notebook,
 Go to creating_model.ipynb and run all the cells!
 (This might take a few minutes to run the file and create the model)

-## Special Thanks to Mrs. Padmavati, Assistant Professor, PEC for her guidance during the complete project!